[skip navigation]

 J: Total Electronic Angular-Momentum Quantum Number

 The total angular momentum, J, is known for the vast preponderance of energy levels.
-An uncertain J value for a level is usually known to within two or three possible values; in such cases all the possible J values are listed.
-Two or more J values may also be listed at a single energy position to denote the unresolved levels of a term, etc. Three or more such J values are indicated by listing the two extreme values separated by a dash.
+An uncertain J value for a level is usually known to within two or three possible values; in such cases all the possible J values, separated by 'or', are listed.
+Two or more comma-separated J values may be listed at a single energy position to denote unresolved levels.

 A question mark (?) following a level always indicates that the level may not be real.

-For configurations that have been calculated, this means that the correlation of the calculated eigenvector to the experimental level is questionable.
-The asterisk notation is used mainly for questionably assigned levels included in terms.
-An uncertain assignment of an isolated level may be indicated by an asterisk, but only if the configuration in the first column would be unchanged by any possible reassignment of the level (no question mark in the first column).
+For levels having a configuration label, the question mark after the energy also implies that the correlation of the calculated eigenvector to the experimental level is questionable.
+Sometimes, instead of the question mark, we use the dagger symbol '†' after the level value.
+This notation is used mainly for questionably assigned levels included in terms.
+An uncertain assignment of an isolated level may be indicated by '†', but only if the configuration in the first column would be unchanged by any possible reassignment of the level (no question mark in the first column).

 The values of certain levels in some spectra are followed by "+x," and such notations may be extended to "+y," "+z," etc., for additional sets of levels of a particular spectrum.
 The relative positions of the levels within such a system are accurate within experimental uncertainties, but no experimental connection between this system and the other levels of the spectrum has been made; the error of the assumed connection (estimated or calculated) is represented by "+x."